SEND

 Monitoring by the SENCO

-Using Provision maps/ IEPs/ MSPs to measure progress
+Using Provision maps/ IEPs to visualise progress

 Holding annual reviews for pupils with EHC plans